 The birth of McLaren

-Despite excellent results with the Cooper team, the young Bruce McLaren decided to appear at the start of the Monaco Grand Prix in 1966 in a car of his own team, McLaren.
-Only with the switch to engines from Cosworth, the first victory is taken by Bruce McLaren himself in Belgium in 1968.
-The Canadian Grand Prix is also named after the New Zealander, but for the title the team is just a bit short of points.
+Despite excellent results at Cooper's team, young Bruce McLaren decided to appear at the start of the 1966 Monaco Grand Prix in a car from his own team, McLaren.
+It was not until the switch to Cosworth engines that McLaren took their first victory.
+The New Zealander was also credited with the Canadian GP, but the team finished just short of the title.

-In Formula 1 McLaren doesn't manage to win any titles, but in other classes the team excels.
-The Can-Am class is a fixed outing for Bruce and his team, but also one that is paid dearly.
-In 1970 McLaren tests the new Can-Am car for the coming season, when part of the car breaks down, the car spins and ends up in the wall.
-The New Zealander does not survive the crash, but the name McLaren will remain associated with the team even after his death.
+McLaren did not win any titles in Formula 1, but the team did excel in other classes.
+The Can-Am class was a regular outing for Bruce and his team.
+In 1970, McLaren was testing the new Can-Am car for the upcoming season, but part of the car broke off.
+It caused the car to spin and crash into the wall.
+The New Zealander did not survive the crash, but the McLaren name remained linked to the team.

-Four years after the death of Bruce McLaren the eponymous racing stable wins the first championship.
-Emerson Fittipaldi was taken over by McLaren after two successful years at Lotus and also managed to win the title with the British team.
-The party was short-lived, as Niki Lauda and his Ferrari made an advance in the year after McLaren's first championship.
-In 1976 James Hunt took the title with McLaren, but the manufacturer's title went to Ferrari again.
+Four years after McLaren's death, the racing team of the same name won their first championship.
+The team signed Emerson Fittipaldi after two successful years at Lotus.
+He also won the title with the British team.
+The party was short-lived, as Niki Lauda and his Ferrari team made their move the year after McLaren's first championship.
+In 1976, James Hunt took the title with McLaren, but the constructors' title went to Ferrari once again.

-It wasn't until 1992 that the tide turned and Honda's engine was overtaken by other manufacturers.
-Also goldcrest Senna leaves the team in 1994 to join the better performing Williams.
-A career switch that would eventually lead to his death during the San Marino Grand Prix that same year.
+It wasn't until 1992 that the tide turned and Honda's engine proved to have been overtaken by other manufacturers.
+In 1994, Senna also left the team to join the better performing Williams.
+It was a career change that would eventually lead to his death during the San Marino GP.

 Return to the top

-The team from Woking had been driving with the duo Mika Hakkinen and David Coulthard since 1996, while an engine from Mercedes growls in the back of the cars.
-Although McLaren managed to get podiums and occasional victories in the years with the British-Finnish driver duo, it was not until 1998 that the manufacturer's title was won again.
-That year Hakkinen also wins his first driver's title, with number two a year later.
+The Woking-based team drove from 1996 with the duo of Mika Hakkinen and David Coulthard, while a Mercedes engine growled in the back of the cars.
+Although McLaren managed to score podiums and the occasional victory with the Anglo-Finnish driver duo, it was not until 1998 that they won the constructors' title again.
+That year Hakkinen also won his first drivers' title, with number two a year later.

-A scandal surrounding obtaining detailed plans of the Ferrari of that season meant a stripping of the constructors' title and also the championship went the side of Kimi Raikkonen at Ferrari in the last race.
-Alonso left McLaren after one year, while rookie Lewis Hamilton had to settle for P2 in the championship that year.
+A scandal over detailed plans for the 2007 Ferrari meant a strike against the constructors' title.
+The championship also went the way of Raikkonen at Ferrari in the final race.
+Alonso left McLaren after one year, while rookie Lewis Hamilton had to settle for P2.

-One year later Hamilton won the championship with McLaren.
-The manufacturer's title went to Ferrari, but the Brit had his first title in his pocket.
-2009 was the only year that Brawn GP appeared at the start, but also the year that the race stable took both titles with Jenson Button.
-The Brit would sit next to his compatriot at McLaren again a year later, but the return of the glory days did not happen: Red Bull Racing dominated Formula 1 from 2010.
+One year later, Hamilton won the championship with McLaren.
+The constructors' title went to Ferrari, but the Briton had his first title in his pocket.
+2009 was the only year that Brawn GP competed, but it was also the year that Jenson Button won both titles.
+The Brit would sit alongside his compatriot a year later at McLaren, but the return of the glory days was not forthcoming: Red Bull Racing dominated Formula 1 from 2010.